software-students-spring2024/1-specification-exercise-nameless/README.md

 #### Stakeholder 5: Caitlyn

 - Worries about the time taken to input ingredients into the app possibly being longer than the amount of time saved by the recipe generating feature.

+#### Stakeholder 6: Kiara

+- Would like to be aware of ingredients that have been in the fridge the longest and are about to expire.
+- Wants to be aware of nutritional value and calories of the recipes.
+- Hopes that there would be recipes she would not think of herself, that would use up her remaining ingredients before she needs to purchase more.
+- Wants to be able to see recipes that she is only missing a couple ingredients of, so she has the option to either order them or leave them out.

 ## Product Vision Statement